 • Reduce your use of adjectives and adverbs

-2. Make Your Titles Clear
+2. Make Clear and Interesting Headlines

 You need to write titles that clearly communicate what your post, blog, video etc. is about.
 Remember that this time can be applied to all different types of content